NastyaBach/Hells-Labyrinth/README.md

 # Hells-Labyrinth

 Mobile arcade game implemented with Unity.

-The game can be downloaded from the Play Market: channel - NewDayNewLife, name - Hell's Labyrinth
+The game can be downloaded from the PlayMarket: channel - NewDayNewLife, name - Hell's Labyrinth